-BSN and LVN-BSN Admissions Requirements-California
+BSN and LVN-BSN Admissions Requirements-CALIFORNIA (Effective Spring I, 2022)

-- 1. Submit a completed WCU application for admissions; - 2.
-Participate in an admissions interview arranged by a University admissions advisor; - 3.
-Submit WCU approved documentation of high school graduation or equivalent; (Please Note: Foreign high school diplomas/credentials or their equivalent must have an official evaluation performed by an approved organization)
+1. Submit a completed WCU application for admissions;

-- 4. Complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age); - 5.
+- 2. Participate in an admissions interview arranged by a University admissions advisor; - 3.
+Submit WCU approved documentation of high school graduation or equivalent; (Please Note: Foreign high school diplomas/credentials or their equivalent must have an official evaluation performed by an approved organization) - 4.
+Complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age); - 5.
 Meet program specific entrance requirements; - a.
 Submit all postsecondary transcripts: - i.
 Applicants with 18 or more postsecondary credits, from institution recognized by an accreditation body approved by the U.S. Department of Education, will be evaluated on their cumulative grade point average. - ii.
 Applicants with fewer than 18 postsecondary credits, from institution recognized by an accreditation body approved by the U.S. Department of Education will be evaluated based on their high school cumulative grade point average. - b.
 Applicants to the LVN-BSN program must provide proof of current unobstructed licensure as a Licensed Vocational Nurse (LVN). - c.
 Must achieve an acceptable composite score based on entrance examination and cumulative GPA requirements defined as follows: - 1.
-Applicants with a composite score of 8 or above will be admitted to the program. - 2.
-Applicants with a composite score of between 2 to 7 may be conditionally admitted to the program based on availability of space. - i.
-Students who are conditionally admitted must achieve a composite score of 58.7% on the TEAS examination to be allowed entrance into Nursing (NURS) core courses.
-Students who do not meet this requirement will not be allowed to register for NURS courses and will be dismissed from the university.
-Students will be allotted five (5) attempts to be proficient on the TEAS exam, at which point student will be dismissed from the University and be responsible for all tuition charges incurred. - 3.
-Applicants with a composite score of 1 or below will be denied admissions to the university. - 4.
+Applicants with a composite point value of 8 or above (combination of Entrance Exam and cGPA) will be admitted to the program. - 2.
 Any applicant with an entrance examination score or Cumulative GPA requirement below the requirement noted in the tables below will be denied admissions.